 Extra Config

-The Extra Config feature allows you to modularize your configuration by placing additional route and middleware definitions in separate .yaml or .yml files.
-These files are stored in a specified directory and can be loaded dynamically at runtime.
+The Extra Config feature enables you to modularize your API Gateway configuration by placing additional route and middleware definitions in separate .yaml or .yml files.
+This approach improves maintainability, especially in large deployments where managing everything in a single file can become unwieldy.

 How It Works

-• You define the extraConfig block in the main gateway configuration.
+• Define the extraConfig block in your main gateway configuration.

-• The directory field specifies the location where extra config files are stored.
+• Use the directory field to specify the location where your additional configuration files are stored.

 Example: Gateway Extra Config Block